-The employer must not be in violation of the Civil Rights Act, the Americans with Disabilities Act or any other law governing the equal treatment of employees in the workplace.

-The employment must not impair existing contracts for service or collective bargaining.

-The starting wage must be at or above the applicable state or federal minimum wage.

-No payment is to be made under this section.
-The recipient is not eligible for a \$25 transportation payment.

-F. EMPLOYER INCENTIVE PROGRAM (EIP)
+- The employer must not be in violation of the Civil Rights Act, the Americans with Disabilities Act or any other law governing the equal treatment of employees in the workplace. - The employment must not impair existing contracts for service or collective bargaining. - The starting wage must be at or above the applicable state or federal minimum wage. - The recipient is not eligible for a \$25 transportation payment. - F. EMPLOYER INCENTIVE PROGRAM (EIP)

-EIP provides clients, hired by either public or private employers, with subsidized training and employment.
+EIP provides participants hired by either public or private employers, with subsidized training and employment.
 Prior to the placement, the employer must commit to retain the employee after the completion of the contract.
 It is a hire-first program with training paid for by the Department.

-EIP provides participants with structured skill training, opportunity to improve skill levels, and provides the marginally employable with an opportunity to become employed.
+EIP provides the participants with structured skills training, an opportunity to improve skill levels, and provides the marginally employable with an opportunity to become employed.
 The expected outcome at the conclusion of the contract is unsubsidized employment.